Orbital equivalence classes of finite coverings of geodesic flows: Classification of finite coverings of geodesic flows up to isotopy and orbital equivalence

 \subsection{Anosov flows on circle bundles over closed surfaces up to orbital equivalence}

-In this subsection, we study orbital equivalences of finite coverings of geodesic flows.
-For this purpose, we change our point of view and consider the geodesic flow as algebraic flows (cf. Section \ref{sub.algebraic}.
-Hence finite coverings can be described as quotients of $\widetilde{PSL}(2, \mathbb{R})$ by a subgroup $\Gamma$ of index $n$ in the lattice $\widetilde{\Gamma})$.
+In this subsection, we still denote by $M$ a fixed closed orientable circle bundle, which admits a finite covering of degree $n$ along the fibers over $M_1(\Sigma).$ We will study orbital equivalences of Anosovflows on $M$, i.e. finite coverings of geodesic flows.
+For this purpose, we change our point of view and consider the geodesic flow as an algebraic flow (cf. Section \ref{sub.algebraic}).
+Hence finite coverings can be described as quotients of $\widetilde{\operatorname{PSL}}(2, \mathbb{R})$ by a subgroup $\Gamma$ of index $n$ in the lattice $\widetilde{\Gamma}$.

 \begin{define} Let $\mathfrak{G}_n$ be the set of subgroups $\Gamma$ of $\widetilde{\Gamma}$ such that:

 -- the restriction of $p^0_\ast: \widetilde{\Gamma} \to \bar{\Gamma}$ to $\Gamma$ is surjective,

 -- $\Gamma$ has finite index $n$ in $\widetilde{\Gamma}$ \end{define}